liamrahav/cocos2d-python-tutorials/README.md

 It's important to note that `basics` does not mean Python basics!
 You should at least have a basic grasp on writing object oriented code before trying to jump into Cocos2D Python!

+*_I highly recommend that you browse through the code and READMEs on GitHub, and only using the cloned repository to run the games_*

 -------------------------------------------------------------

-Cocos has also provided some pretty good basic documentation and video samples, but unforunately it stops there.
+Cocos has also provided some pretty good basic documentation and video samples, but unfortunately it stops there.
 You can check those out here http://python.cocos2d.org/doc/programming_guide/index.html

 I created this repository because I found the Cocos2D Python documentation to be extremely limited, especially in code samples, beyond the basic level.
 It is also relatively complex and hard to understand.
 I often found myself needing to look at the source code for explanations on how to use certain classes and features.